Janaina-MJ/landing-page/README.md

 ## Functionalities:

-- Scrolling effect
+- Smooth scrolling effect to links
-- Dynamic active
-- Navigation
+- Dynamically highlight sections in viewport upon scrolling
+- Dynamically add an active state to a navigation item when a section is in the viewport.
+- Dynamically updating navigational menu
+- Dynamically adds a scroll to top button